aquarist-labs/s3gw-acceptance/README.md

 - `I` : `0.18.0`
 - `IMPORT`

-You specify `IMPORT` in the hypothesis that the `0.18.0` s3gw's images still don't exist on the registry.
+You specify `IMPORT` in the case that the `0.18.0` s3gw's images still don't exist on the registry.
 In this case, the directive triggers a local build based on the current submodules revision.